10 Over-the-Toilet Storage Solutions That Are Actually Stylish

 Best Spa-Inspired Storage

 Extra storage doesn’t have to mess with the vibe if you already have a spa aesthetic in your bathroom.
-We spotted this no-tools-required unit from Bed Bath & Beyond with light wood that is perfect for a Scandinavian spa-inspired theme.
+We spotted this oh-so-stylish bamboo unit from Overstock that would be perfect for a Scandinavian spa-inspired look.
+Plus, the cabinet doors provide some hidden storage, in addition to the open shelf.

 Best for Small Spaces